 Without an unchanging, absolute authority that uses an unchanging, absolute standard, which is based on the right and unchanging truth, ethics simply becomes emotive and opinion.
 Rape doesn't become wrong, but rather the strongest statement that can be made about it is, "I don't like rape."
 C. S. Lewis put is simply when he said: "A man does not call a line crooked unless he has some idea of a straight line."
 For those without God, that unchanging straight line does not exist.

 However, the rub comes from the fact that every human being recognizes moral absolutes.
 They may not practice them, but they understand and acknowledge them.
 There is a difference in what a culture and its people are doing and what they ought to do; a difference between something that is descriptive and that which is prescriptive.
 And one thing that history has shown is that humanity recognizes universal right and wrong.
 Acknowledging this, atheist philosopher Louise Antony has stated: "Any argument against the objective reality of moral values will be based on premises that are less obvious than the existence of objective moral values themselves."
 Antony is correct.
-No one can name a land where cowardice is applauded and bravery looked down upon; no place where lying is praised and honesty belittled.
+No one can name a land where, for example, lying is praised and honesty belittled.

 Where does this universal understanding of moral right and wrong come from – an understanding that transcends human opinion?
 Why does a small child immediately know when they've been treated unfairly or know that it is wrong to have something stolen from them?
 They know because there is a universal moral law that has been intrinsically woven into them by their Creator.
 This fact produces what is called the moral argument for the existence of God, which can be stated in the following way: